Physics A Level

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should have a miimum of a grade 6 in GCSE Maths and a grade 6,6 in GCSE combined science:Trilogy, or grade 6 in GCSE Physics.
-Applicants are also required to have achieved a mimum of six GCSEs at grade 9-4 including GCSE English Language.
+Applicants require a minimum of a grade 6 in GCSE Maths and a grade 6,6 in GCSE combined science:Trilogy, or grade 6 in GCSE Physics.
+Applicants are also required to have achieved a minimum of six GCSEs at grade 9-4 including GCSE English Language.

 You will be assessed through 3 written exams taken at the end of the second year which include questions on both theory and practical work.
 A separate certificate confirming your practical skills can also be achieved in addition to your A Level.

 Physics can be taken with any other subjects, but students often choose Mathematics, Chemistry, Biology or Geography.

 Physics is identified by selective universities as one of the subjects they prefer applicants to have studied at A Level.